-- a) Have had their employment with the College terminated because they harmed someone; - b) Have had their employment with the College terminated or job role limited because they might have harmed someone; or - c) Would have had their employment with the College terminated for either of these reasons, but they resigned first.
+- b) Have had their employment with the College terminated or job role limited because they might have harmed someone; or - c) Would have had their employment with the College terminated for either of these reasons, but they resigned first.

 7. Raising a Concern or Allegation of Abuse